 Portland Pay It Forward, of Portland TN, opened its doors in 2017 with a commitment to help those in our community who struggle with their most basic needs.
 What started as a simple food pantry has grown into something much bigger thanks to the great support of our local residents and businesses.

-Today, in addition to providing over 250 meals every other week to families in need, we also provide hygiene products, baby and elder care supplies, and host a Facebook page where residents can request and/or offer free items to each other.
+Today in 2022, in addition to providing meals to over 350 families every other week, we also provide hygiene products, baby and elder care supplies, and host a Facebook page where residents can request and/or offer free items to each other.
 In addition, local businesses and schools have held toy, canned food, and winter coat drives allowing Portland Pay It Forward to pass out these items to those in need.

 So, thank you Portland, TN—YOU ROCK!